ettom/owm-wrapper/README.md

 [OpenWeatherMap](https://openweathermap.org/api) API.
 Reports are generated for the current day and the following 3 days.
 OWM provides forecast data for free API keys only in the format of 5 day / 3 hour forecasts.
 This program calculates the averages over these reports and generates daily reports from the data.
+Forecasts are displayed in accordance with the local timezone of the system.
 Created as a school project.

 ## Usage
 ```